ORNL-BTRIC/Autotune/README.md

   * This example will show results after each of 3 generations and completes in ~5 minutes.

 # Server Installations
+These instructions are used to setup a machine so that Autotune can be invoked through the provided website and/or web service.

 ## Windows Server
 Requirements: